Ethereum Meta Price Hits $0.0001 (ETHM)

-Ethereum Meta (CURRENCY:ETHM) traded 36.1% higher against the US dollar during the twenty-four hour period ending at 8:00 AM E.T. on July 26th.
-One Ethereum Meta coin can now be purchased for approximately $0.0001 or 0.00000000 BTC on exchanges.
-Ethereum Meta has a market cap of $3.36 million and $3,714.00 worth of Ethereum Meta was traded on exchanges in the last 24 hours.
-During the last seven days, Ethereum Meta has traded 9.9% lower against the US dollar.
+Ethereum Meta (CURRENCY:ETHM) traded 15% lower against the US dollar during the twenty-four hour period ending at 21:00 PM Eastern on July 27th.
+One Ethereum Meta coin can now be bought for approximately $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Over the last week, Ethereum Meta has traded 3.8% lower against the US dollar.
+Ethereum Meta has a market cap of $2.88 million and approximately $1,659.00 worth of Ethereum Meta was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.